james-fry/hassio-addons/ink2mqtt/README.md

 5) Start the addon
 6) Scroll down to where the log is shown.
 Notice the printer name: "BRAND TYPE series" and the names of the CARTRIDGES.
 7) Stop the addon.
-8) Download the ink2mqtt.sh shell script from the repo into the config/ink2mqtt dir.
+8) Delete the existing config/ink2mqtt/ink2mqtt.sh file.
+Now, download the ink2mqtt.sh shell script from the repo into the config/ink2mqtt dir.
 Again, via SSH.
 9) Open the file ink2mqqt.sh in the Home Assistant editor and adjust the following text:
 "BRAND"="Canon" - replace Canon by your printer BRAND as found at step 6.
 "TYPE"="MG7500" - replace MG7500 by your printer TYPE as found at step 6.